IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:XX.4.1.6 Level of Interactivity

-When interacting with multimedia reports, there are different levels of sophistication:
+This profile introduces different levels of interactivity that describe levels of sophistication when interacting with contents of multimedia reports:

 ##### Level 0: No interactivity